 Power Tool 1: Exclusivity

-In "5 Psychological Tactics Marketers Use to Influence Consumer Behavior," Fast Company explains other examples of exclusivity.
+Near the top of ” 5 Psychological Tactics Marketers Use to Influence Consumer Behavior ,” Fast Company explains other examples of exclusivity.

 The U.S. Marines ran a very successful campaign for years with the tagline: “The Few.
 The Proud.”
 Perhaps the most famous modern example of exclusivity in advertising is the American Express tagline: “Membership has its privileges.”